ppraithe/on-chain-wallet-contracts/README.md

 Osiris: https://github.com/christoftorres/Osiris
 Maian: https://github.com/ivicanikolicsg/MAIAN
 Mythril: https://github.com/ConsenSys/mythril
-The scanned result and analysis data from all the above tools for each wallet contract is stored in seperate folders.
+The scanned result and analysis data from these tools for each wallet contract is stored in ScanResult folder.